ExpressRoute prerequisites & checklist

 To connect to Microsoft cloud services using ExpressRoute, you need to verify that the following requirements listed in the following sections have been met.

 - A valid and active Microsoft Azure account.
 This account is required to set up the ExpressRoute circuit.
 ExpressRoute circuits are resources within Azure subscriptions.
-An Azure subscription is a requirement even if connectivity is limited to non-Azure Microsoft cloud services, such as Office 365 services and Dynamics 365.
+An Azure subscription is a requirement even if connectivity is limited to non-Azure Microsoft cloud services, such as Microsoft 365.

-- An active Office 365 subscription (if using Office 365 services).
-For more information, see the Office 365 specific requirements section of this article.
+- An active Microsoft 365 subscription (if using Microsoft 365 services).
+For more information, see the Microsoft 365 specific requirements section of this article.

 - You can work with an ExpressRoute connectivity partner to connect to the Microsoft cloud.
 You can set up a connection between your on-premises network and Microsoft in three ways.